Hamilton-Jacobi Equations of Nonholonomic Magnetic Hamiltonian Systems: Nonholonomic Reduced Distributional Magnetic Hamiltonian System

 Because the distributional two-form $\omega^B_{\mathcal{K}}$ and the nonholonomic reduced distributional two-form $\omega^B_{\bar{\mathcal{K}}}$ are both non-degenerate, it follows that the equation $T\bar{\gamma}\cdot X^\varepsilon= X^B_{\bar{\mathcal{K}}}\cdot \bar{\varepsilon}, $ is equivalent to the equation $T\gamma\cdot X^\varepsilon= X^B_{\mathcal{K}}\cdot \varepsilon. $ Thus, $\varepsilon$ is a solution of the Type II of Hamilton-Jacobi equation $T\gamma\cdot X^\varepsilon= X^B_{\mathcal{K}}\cdot \varepsilon, $ for the distributional magnetic Hamiltonian system $(\mathcal{K},\omega^B_{\mathcal {K}},H_{\mathcal{K}})$, if and only if $\varepsilon$ and $\bar{\varepsilon} $ satisfy the Type II of Hamilton-Jacobi equation $T\bar{\gamma}\cdot X^\varepsilon= X^B_{\bar{\mathcal{K}}}\cdot \bar{\varepsilon}, $ for the nonholonomic reduced distributional magnetic Hamiltonian system $(\bar{\mathcal{K}},\omega^B_{\bar{\mathcal{K}}},h_{\bar{\mathcal{K}}})$.
 0.3cm $\blacksquare$

-\begin{rema} It is worthy of noting that, when $B=0$, in this case the magnetic symplectic form $\omega^B$ is just the canonical symplectic form $\omega$ on $T^*Q$, and the nonholonomic reducible magnetic Hamiltonian system is just the nonholonomic reducible Hamiltonian system itself, and the nonholonomic reduced distributional magnetic Hamiltonian system is just the nonholonomic reduced distributional Hamiltonian system.
-From the above Type I and Type II of Hamilton-Jacobi theorems, that is, Theorem 5.2 and Theorem 5.3, we can get the Theorem 4.2 and Theorem 4.3 given in Le\'{o}n and Wang in \cite{lewa15}.
+\begin{rema} It is worthy of noting that, the Type I of Hamilton-Jacobi equation $T\bar{\gamma}\cdot X^ \gamma = X^B_{\bar{\mathcal{K}}}\cdot \bar{\gamma}, $ is the equation of the nonholonomic reduced differential one-form $\bar{\gamma}$; and the Type II of Hamilton-Jacobi equation $T\bar{\gamma}\cdot X^\varepsilon = X^B_{\bar{\mathcal{K}}}\cdot \bar{\varepsilon},$ is the equation of the symplectic diffeomorphism map $\varepsilon$ and the nonholonomic reduced symplectic diffeomorphism map $\bar{\varepsilon}$.
+When $B=0$, in this case the magnetic symplectic form $\omega^B$ is just the canonical symplectic form $\omega$ on $T^*Q$, and the nonholonomic reducible magnetic Hamiltonian system is just the nonholonomic reducible Hamiltonian system itself, and the nonholonomic reduced distributional magnetic Hamiltonian system is just the nonholonomic reduced distributional Hamiltonian system.
+From the above Type I and Type II of Hamilton-Jacobi theorems, that is, Theorem 5.2 and Theorem 5.3, we can get the Theorem 4.2 and Theorem 4.3 given in Le\'{o}n and Wang \cite{lewa15}.
 It shows that Theorem 5.2 and Theorem 5.3 can be regarded as an extension of two types of Hamilton-Jacobi theorem for the nonholonomic reduced distributional Hamiltonian system to that for the nonholonomic reduced distributional magnetic Hamiltonian system. \end{rema}